The Matrix (franchise)

+Setting

 The series depicts a future in which Earth is dominated by a race of self-aware machines that was spawned from the creation of artificial intelligence early in the 21st century.
-At one point conflict arose between mankind and machines, and the machines rebelled against their creators.
-Mankind attempted to block out the machines' source of solar power by covering the sky in thick, stormy clouds.
-A massive war emerged between the two adversaries which ended with the machines victorious, capturing mankind.
+At one point conflict arose between humanity and machines, and the machines rebelled against their creators.
+Humans attempted to block out the machines' source of solar power by covering the sky in thick, stormy clouds.
+A massive war emerged between the two adversaries which ended with the machines victorious, capturing humanity.
 Having lost their definite source of energy, the machines devised a way to extract the human body's bioelectric and thermal energies by enclosing people in pods, while their minds are controlled by cybernetic implants connecting them to a simulated reality called The Matrix.

 The virtual reality world simulated by the Matrix resembles human civilization around the turn of the 21st century (this time period was chosen because it is supposedly the pinnacle of human civilization).
-The environment inside the Matrix is practically indistinguishable from reality (although scenes set within the Matrix are presented on-screen with a green tint to the footage, and a general bias towards the color green), and the vast majority of humans connected to it are unaware of its true nature.
+The environment inside the Matrix – called a "residual self-image" (the mental projection of a digital self) – is practically indistinguishable from reality (although scenes set within the Matrix are presented on-screen with a green tint to the footage, and a general bias towards the color green), and the vast majority of humans connected to it are unaware of its true nature.
 Most of the central characters in the series are able to gain superhuman abilities within the Matrix by taking advantage of their understanding of its true nature to manipulate its virtual physical laws.
 The films take place both inside the Matrix and outside of it, in the real world; the parts that take place in the Matrix are set in a vast Western megacity.

 The virtual world is first introduced in The Matrix.
-The short comic "Bits and Pieces of Information" and the Animatrix short film The Second Renaissance show how the initial conflict between mankind and machines came about, and how and why the Matrix was first developed.
+The short comic "Bits and Pieces of Information" and the Animatrix short film The Second Renaissance show how the initial conflict between humanity and machines came about, and how and why the Matrix was first developed.
 Its history and purpose are further explained in The Matrix Reloaded.
-In The Matrix Revolutions a new status quo is established in the Matrix's place in mankind and machines' conflict.
+In The Matrix Revolutions a new status quo is established in the Matrix's place in humankind and machines' conflict.
 This was further explored in The Matrix Online, a now-defunct MMORPG.